Elandlord/go-rest-api/README.md

 ## Steps

+- Checkout project `git clone https://github.com/Elandlord/go-rest-api.git`
+- Run `cp .env.example .env` and set correct credentials in the `.env`
 - Make sure you have Docker installed, and run `docker-compose up`.

+## Testing
+- Run `go test` to run the tests (only in root directory)
+- Run `go test ./...` to run all tests (including subdirectories)

 ## Migrations
 Replace with DB driver of choice